AllenInstitute/swdb_2022/README.md

 This is the repository for the course materials for the 2022 Summer Workshop on the Dynamic Brain.

 # Environment Setup
+If you using the jupyterhub we have setup for you, you don't need to do anything, just [login](https://allen-swdb.2i2c.cloud/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FallenInstitute%2Fswdb_2022&urlpath=lab%2Ftree%2Fswdb_2022%2F&branch=main) and you should be able to start working.

 To setup an environment using conda that has all the packages you need to run this repository, first install [anaconda](https://www.anaconda.com/products/distribution).
 If on an a mac, install the intel version rather than the M1 version as some dependancies are not yet updated to support M1 compilation.

 Then open a terminal (on Windows, open the command prompt from Anaconda navigator).
 Navigate to this repository directory using cd.